brivaro/CoffeMakerTesting/README.md

 ---

 ### 💡 Overview
 This project implements a Coffee Maker application in Java, complete with a robust test suite using **JUnit** for unit testing and **Mockito** for mocking dependencies.
 The tests ensure the reliability of core functionalities including recipe management, inventory tracking, and the coffee-making process.
+In folder `pdf` you can read the full explainatory memory about the project.

 ### 🗳 Features
 - **Recipe Management:** Add, edit, and delete recipes while validating inputs.